Alex's thoughts on exchanges, VOIP, routing and traffic management have been published in:

 The brain will then test such ideas against what it believes is possible to make sure it observes the variety of rules and restrictions the brain currently possesses.
 These new ideas are then added to the pool of possible predictions for future scenarios enabling a person to have a greater source of possible outcomes.

-The vast majority of people do not do anything with such inventions or unique predictions and will not let their brains go the distance and truly invent new things.
+Most people do not do anything with such inventions or unique predictions and will not let their brains go the distance and truly invent new things.
 The few that do venture that far do not have the confidence to believe that they may be on to something completely new.
-The majority of the remaining people do not believe they are the first ones to think of the idea and just let it fade away after a few minutes.
+Most the remaining people do not believe they are the first ones to think of the idea and just let it fade away after a few minutes.
 A small subset of mostly determined, self-confident people are hit by the invention bug and do not let such thoughts die until they find a way to implement them or test them out.